titofebus/wrtr/rules/cursor-rule.md

 ## 2. Generate Custom Images

-- In the Cursor terminal, run:
+- In the terminal, run:
   ```sh
   pnpm exec tsx generateimages.ts "A dreamy wedding venue at sunset" "A vintage camera on a table"
   ```